FredPedrosa/FredPedrosa/README.md

 I am an Assistant Professor at the Federal University of Minas Gerais (UFMG), Brazil, with a PhD in Music.
 My academic and professional journey integrates **Music**, **Music Therapy**, **Mental Health**, and **Psychometrics** with a focus on developing and validating assessment tools and other strategies to measure outcomes in music and health.
 Since 2020, my work has increasingly incorporated **Data Analysis**, **Statistics**, and **Artificial Intelligence (AI)**, including NLP and machine learning applications.

 I lead research initiatives aimed at measuring the impact of music therapy interventions and collaborate with the Music Oriented Systems and Artificial Intelligence and Creativity group (MOSAIC/UFMG).
-My participation in the BEYOND program further hones my interdisciplinary skills in applying emerging technologies to music therapy and psychometric research.

 My core interest lies in using robust quantitative methods and computational tools to advance our understanding and application of therapeutic interventions.

 ---